-Affiliation with Discriminatory Organizations
+RULE 3.6 Affiliation with Discriminatory Organizations

-(A) A judge shall not knowingly hold membership in any organization that practices invidious unlawful discrimination. on the basis of race, sex, gender, religion, national origin, ethnicity, or sexual orientation.

-(B) A judge shall not use the benefits or facilities of an organization if the judge knows\ or should know that the organization practices invidious unlawful discrimination on one or more of the bases identified in paragraph (A).
+- (A) A judge shall not knowingly hold membership in any organization that practices unlawful discrimination. - (B) A judge shall not use the benefits or facilities of an organization if the judge knows or should know that the organization practices unlawful discrimination.
 A judge's attendance at an event in a facility of an organization that the judge is not permitted to join is not a violation of this Rule when the judge's attendance is an isolated event that could not reasonably be perceived as an endorsement of the organization's practices.

-- [1] A judge's public manifestation of approval of invidious unlawful discrimination on any basis gives rise to the appearance of impropriety and diminishes public confidence in the integrity and impartiality of the judiciary.
-A judge's membership in an organization that practices invidious unlawful discrimination creates the perception that the judge's impartiality is impaired. - [2] An organization is generally said to discriminate unlawfully invidiously if it arbitrarily excludes from membership on the basis of race, sex, gender, religion, national origin, ethnicity, of sexual orientation, or other classification protected by law, persons who would otherwise be eligible for admission.
-Whether an organization practices unlawful invidious discrimination is a complex question to which judges should be attentive.
-The answer cannot be determined from a mere examination of an organization's current membership rolls, but rather, depends upon how the organization selects members, as well as other relevant factors, such as whether the organization is dedicated to the preservation of religious, ethnic, or cultural values of legitimate common interest to its members, or whether it is an intimate, purely private organization whose membership limitations could not constitutionally be prohibited - [3] When a judge learns that an organization to which the judge belongs engages in unlawful invidious discrimination, the judge must resign immediately from the organization. - [4] A judge's membership in a religious organization as a lawful exercise of the freedom of religion is not a violation of this Rule. - [5] This Rule does not apply to national or state military service.
+[1] A judge's public manifestation of approval of unlawful discrimination on any basis gives rise to the appearance of impropriety and diminishes public confidence in the integrity and impartiality of the judiciary.
+A judge's membership in an organization that practices unlawful discrimination creates the perception that the judge's impartiality is impaired.

+- [2] An organization is generally said to discriminate unlawfully if it arbitrarily excludes from membership on the basis of race, sex, gender, religion, national origin, ethnicity, sexual orientation, or other classification protected by law, persons who would otherwise be eligible for admission.
+Whether an organization practices unlawful discrimination is a complex question to which judges should be attentive.
+The answer cannot be determined from a mere examination of an organization's current membership rolls, but rather, depends upon how the organization selects members, as well as other relevant factors, such as whether the organization is dedicated to the preservation of religious, ethnic, or cultural values of legitimate common interest to its members, or whether it is an intimate, purely private organization whose membership limitations could not constitutionally be prohibited. - [3] When a judge learns that an organization to which the judge belongs engages in unlawful discrimination, the judge must resign immediately from the organization. - [4] A judge's membership in a religious organization as a lawful exercise of the freedom of religion is not a violation of this Rule. - [5] This Rule does not apply to national or state military service.

-Participation in Educational, Religious, Charitable, Fraternal, or Civic Organizations and Activities
+RULE 3.7 Participation in Educational, Religious, Charitable, Fraternal, or Civic Organizations and Activities